tamsanh/scala-cobol-interpreter/readme.md

 This will decompress the comp3 bytes and then represent it as an integer.

     Comp3: COBOL's compressed integer type.
-            This will read the compressed bytes and decompress for later representation.
+        This will decompress the Comp3 compressed bytes

 ###### Fill
 Highly recommended that you use the Filler expression instead of manually specifying a Fill Column Type.
 Data in this type will not be saved, only ignored and skipped over.

     Fill: The filler type.
+        Use the Filler expression instead

 #### Switches/Cases
 Switches and Cases are the most complicated part of the parser grammar.
 For every row of bytes encountered, Switches will parse their designated data, and attempt match that value to one of the cases.
 It is important to note that the value matching is done by first parsing the switch value using whatever type it holds, and then parsing the value for each associated case using the Char type.